Difference Between X And Y Chromosomes

 The Defining Difference: Sex Determination

 The most fundamental difference between the X and Y chromosomes lies in their role in sex determination.
 In mammals, including humans, females typically have two X chromosomes (XX), while males have one X and one Y chromosome (XY).
-The presence of the Y chromosome triggers the development of male characteristics.
+That's why the presence of the Y chromosome triggers the development of male characteristics.
 Specifically, the SRY gene (Sex-determining Region Y) located on the Y chromosome is the master switch for male development.
 This gene encodes a protein called the Testis-Determining Factor (TDF), which initiates the development of the testes.
 In the absence of the Y chromosome (and therefore the SRY gene), the default developmental pathway leads to female characteristics.

 Size Matters: Physical Disparities

 The difference in size also contributes to differences in their structure.
-The X chromosome is metacentric, meaning the centromere (the constricted region that holds the two halves of the chromosome together) is located near the middle.
+Now, the X chromosome is metacentric, meaning the centromere (the constricted region that holds the two halves of the chromosome together) is located near the middle.
 The Y chromosome, on the other hand, is acrocentric, with the centromere located near one end.
 This structural difference affects how the chromosomes segregate during cell division.

 The Gene Gap: Content and Function